buzzkillb/dixicoin-masternode/README.md

     - Server Size: 5$/mo, 1GB memory (This server is capable to run 3 masternodes.
 One masternode need 150-300Mb memory)

 ### 2.3 Automatic Masternode Setup
-- Note: Use the guides provided on the Denarius [website](http://www.dixicoin.net/) to manually setup the server.
+- Note: Use the guides provided on the Dixicoin [website](http://www.dixicoin.net/) to manually setup the server.
 That guide maybe outdated.
 1. Download [putty](https://the.earth.li/~sgtatham/putty/latest/w64/putty-64bit-0.70-installer.msi)
 1. Start putty and login as root user.
 (Root password and server ip address is in vultr overview tab)
 1. Paste this command and answer the questions: